Pittsburgh Pirates catcher's kidnapped mother rescued

 Ana Isabel Soto, 72, was rescued after an "intense security operation," said Omar Prieto, the governor of the state of Zulia.
 Five police officers have been detained and are under investigation.

-The Pirates confirmed Soto's kidnapping Thursday and indicated the organization and Major League Baseball were "using all the resources available" to help secure her release.
+The Pirates confirmed Soto's kidnapping Thursday near Maracaibo and indicated the organization and Major League Baseball were "using all the resources available" to help secure her release.

 The team did not put out another statement until Monday.